vsoch/vsoch.github.io/_posts/2019/2019-07-08-the-research-software-engineer.md

 # What is an RSE?

-RSE stands for "Resarch Software Engineer," and it broadly refers to a software engineer that specializes in research software.
+RSE stands for "Research Software Engineer," and it broadly refers to a software engineer that specializes in research software.
 This spans a wide gamut.
 Some RSEs are more researchers that do programming, and others are trained software engineers that work on research problems.
 If you identify